 There is a lot of value in insulation.
 The biggest benefit of insulating your home comes from reducing the amount of money you’ll have to spend on heating or cooling any given year.
-There is a lot of information out there on how air conditioning affects change, as well as how much it costs to heat an uninsulated home.
-The bottom line is clean – insulation is not only great for saving money but you can help the planet, too.
+There is a lot of information out there on how air conditioning affects change and how much it costs to heat an uninsulated home.
+The bottom line is clean – insulation is not only great for saving money, but you can help the planet, too.

 The benefits of having your home insulated

 Insulation is beneficial because it provides both heating and cooling passively.
 In other words, only small amounts of energy need to be used to maintain the desired temperature in your home.
 Insulation is an essential feature of Passive Homes, which are hyper energy-efficient; passive house buildings consume 80 to 90% less energy than typical homes and buildings.
 To understand insulation, you need to know a bit about how heat moves.
 Temperatures are always trying to balance out – heat will move towards colder areas until there’s a uniform temperature between all areas.

 This means that in the wintertime, the heat from your home will try to move outside your home, while in the summertime, the heat from outside will try to move into your home.
 Insulation acts as a barrier to this movement, keeping your home warmer in the winter and colder in the summer.
 Heat is transferred by conduction, convection, or radiation, and the various forms of insulation target one or more of these transfer mechanisms.